deepakshinde/darksea/README.md

 ```

 This will deliver your admin stylesheet and javascript for any route that has "admin" in the path.
 Not too shabby.

+## Customization

+This theme sets up Bootstrap variables that you may want to tweak for your own needs.
+You can override these variables by doing the following.